For Subway, A Ruling Not So Sweet. Irish Court Says Its Bread Isn't Bread

 The law distinguishes "bread as a staple food" from other baked goods that "are, or approach, confectionery or fancy baked goods."
 In other words, the court found that Subway's bread is perhaps legally closer to cake than bread.

-"The resulting product falls outside the definition of 'bread' for the purposes of the Act," the ruling stated.
+"The resulting product falls outside the definition of 'bread' for the purposes of the Act," the ruling said.
 Five judges considered the case.

 We will not be lied to.
 From now on they will have to be described as "Cakes with Ham in Them".https://t.co/0DuWXmqHx7— Aisling Bea (@WeeMissBea) October 1, 2020